ponylang/rfcs/text/000-compile-time-expression.md

 ###Target Specific Behaviour

+The results of a compile-time expression must match up to the result of the expressions, were the expression evaluated on the target machine.
+Evaluating expressions for the target introduces some complexity as they will be evaluated on the host machine.
+To ensure evaluation is correct, it must be arranged that whatever is responisble for evaluating expressions is aware of data types used for the target machine, for example the size of `USize`.

+###Evaluating Compile-Time Expressions

+A point of detail that must be considered is how compile-time expressions are to be evaluated.
+I suggest a new pass that runs after the `expr` pass.

 # How We Teach This

 The following new terms to consider are:
 - "compile-time expression": an expression that will be evaluated at compile-time.
-- "bind a value": this is a term have been using to describe when a compile-time value is assigned to a `let` varaible so that it can be used in later compile-time expressions.
+- "bind a value": this is a term I have been using to describe when a compile-time value is assigned to a `let` variable so that it can be used in later compile-time expressions.
+From example in `let x: U32 = # 4`, `4` has been bound to `x`.

 This would make changes to the existing pony language, it would only extend the language.